texfaq/texfaq.github.io/FAQ-overfull.md

 ```latex
 \pretolerance=150
 ```
-For both, an ''infinite'' tolerance is represented by the value `10000`, but infinite tolerance is rarely appropriate, since it can lead to very bad line breaks indeed.
+For both, an "infinite" tolerance is represented by the value `10000`, but infinite tolerance is rarely appropriate, since it can lead to very bad line breaks indeed.

-`\emergencystretch` is a TeX-internal ''dimen'' register, and can be set as normal for dimens in Plain TeX; in LaTeX, use `\setlength`&nbsp;&mdash; for example:
+`\emergencystretch` is a TeX-internal "dimen" register, and can be set as normal for dimens in Plain TeX; in LaTeX, use `\setlength`&nbsp;&mdash; for example:
 ```latex